lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 After the outline is established, we can fill in the skeleton of the paper.

-The most important chapters are **contribution** and the **experiment or evaluation**.
+The most important chapters are **our work/contribution** and the **experiment/evaluation** chapter.

 ### 3.5 Further Improvement

 The completion of the first draft does not mean that the paper is finished.
 We need to make further revisions to the draft.
-The further improvements may include these parts:

-+ Revise the paper
-+ Proofread the paper
-+ Discuss with others

-**Revise the Paper**

 No one can write a perfect first draft.
 It’s impossible - revising is critical if we want to impress the reviewers (or professors) and get a high grade for our paper.
 From my perspective, we should start revising the content as soon as possible.
 And the revising doesn't mean revise only spelling mistakes and grammatical errors, we need to revise individual paragraphs like when we wrote them for the first time.
 Once the essay is drafted, make sure hand in the best possible work by checking it over thoroughly and making any necessary edits.